Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 Sri Lanka has been on my dream destination list for many years.
 In fact, I have been on and off for over 15 years, but I had decided that in 2020 I would visit some of the countries that were at the top of my list.

-In Asia, Sri Lanka stood at the top along with Nepal, so the two Buddhist countries became the destination of my first trip this year.
+In Asia, Sri Lanka stood at the top along with Nepal, so the two Buddhist countries became the destination of my first trip that year.

 I did not regret that decision.
 The green island has so much to offer that I can well understand that there are a number of Danes who keep coming back here.